Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Why Maui

 The functional infrastructure of a Maui family hotel matters more than the brand.
-Five things separate a working family hotel from a luxury hotel that happens to host families.
-The kids' club — a real programme (8am-3pm or longer, with structured activities, certified staff, age-grouped) is the working asset that gives the parents the morning-and-afternoon planning flexibility the trip needs.
-The pool complex — a multi-pool layout with at least one large waterslide, plus a calm-water family pool and an adult-only pool, handles the working day without leaving the property.
-The snorkel-soft beach — the beach in front of the resort matters as much as the pool; the Wailea-cluster beaches (Mokapu, Wailea, Polo, Po'olenalena) are the calmest on Maui, the Ka'anapali-cluster beaches are longer and slightly choppier, the Kapalua-cluster beaches are the quietest.
-The connecting-room or suite product — a connecting-room booking (two adjacent rooms with a connecting interior door) is the working family-of-five-plus infrastructure; the two-bedroom suite is the upgrade.
-The dining flexibility — does the breakfast menu accommodate a four-year-old's egg-on-toast at the same time as the parents' eggs benedict, does the room-service work at 6am for the jet-lagged kid, does the in-house casual restaurant work for the family of six without reservations.
+Five things separate a real family hotel from a luxury hotel that happens to host families.
+The kids' club, a real programme (8am-3pm or longer, with structured activities, certified staff, age-grouped) is the asset that gives the parents the morning-and-afternoon planning flexibility the trip needs.
+The pool complex, a multi-pool layout with at least one large waterslide, plus a calm-water family pool and an adult-only pool, handles the day without leaving the property.
+The snorkel-soft beach, the beach in front of the resort matters as much as the pool; the Wailea-cluster beaches (Mokapu, Wailea, Polo, Po'olenalena) are the calmest on Maui, the Ka'anapali-cluster beaches are longer and slightly choppier, the Kapalua-cluster beaches are the quietest.
+The connecting-room or suite product, a connecting-room booking (two adjacent rooms with a connecting interior door) is the family-of-five-plus infrastructure; the two-bedroom suite is the upgrade.
+The dining flexibility, does the breakfast menu accommodate a four-year-old's egg-on-toast at the same time as the parents' eggs benedict, does the room-service work at 6am for the jet-lagged kid, does the in-house casual restaurant work for the family of six without reservations.

 The neighbourhood map for Maui family hotels divides into four operating clusters.
-Wailea (south coast, Four Seasons, Grand Wailea, Andaz, Fairmont Kea Lani, Wailea Beach Resort) is the highest-tier resort cluster — calm-water beaches, five-resort walking circuit, the strongest kids'-club programmes.
+Wailea (south coast, Four Seasons, Grand Wailea, Andaz, Fairmont Kea Lani, Wailea Beach Resort) is the highest-tier resort cluster, calm-water beaches, five-resort walking circuit, the strongest kids'-club programmes.
 Ka'anapali (west coast, Hyatt Regency, Westin, Sheraton, Marriott's Ocean Club) is the longer-beach cluster with the value tier and the Black Rock cliff dive ceremony.
-Kapalua (north-west coast, Montage Kapalua Bay, Ritz-Carlton Kapalua) is the quieter end of the western coast — fewer resorts, smaller crowds, the strongest single-property family experiences.
-Hāna (east coast, Hāna-Maui Resort) is the off-the-grid alternative — the road-to-Hāna trip becomes a multi-night base rather than a day-trip.
+Kapalua (north-west coast, The Resort at Kapalua Bay — formerly Montage — and the Ritz-Carlton Kapalua) is the quieter end of the western coast, fewer resorts, smaller crowds, the strongest single-property family experiences.
+Hāna (east coast, Hāna-Maui Resort) is the off-the-grid alternative, the road-to-Hāna trip becomes a multi-night base rather than a day-trip.

 When to Visit Maui as a Family